Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Initial conditions

-corresponding to the so called Mexican-Hat profile of the energy density already used as initial condition in \cite{Musco:2004ak}.
+This is the so called \emph{Mexican-Hat profile} of the energy density already used as an initial condition in \cite{Musco:2004ak}.
 When the Universe is radiation dominated ($w=1/3$) a critical value of $\delta_0\simeq0.45$ was found, which corresponds to a critical value of $\delta_{m}\simeq0.5$ and $\mt{A}r_m^2\simeq2$.
 In general we can relate the amplitude $\delta_m$ to the value of the peak measured at horizon crossing $t_H$ ($\epsilon=1$), obtaining

 The left frame of Figure \ref{K_r} shows the behaviour of $K(r)$ as function of $r$ for three different choices of $\mt{A}$ and $r_m^2$ corresponding to the threshold $\delta_c\simeq0.5$, where the dotted line corresponds to the condition $K(r)r^2=1$.
 In the right frame of \mbox{Figure \ref{K_r}} the corresponding profiles of the compaction function $C(r)$ are plotted, identifying the region of PBH formation with the amplitude of the peak corresponding to the threshold $\delta_c$.
 Because $\mt{A}\propto1/r_m^2$ for a constant value of $\delta_c$, the different curves of Figure \ref{K_r} corresponds to $C(r)$ written as function of $r/r_m$, describing perturbations with the same amplitude $\delta_m$ specified at different scales.